Lewis Porter: Education and career

-His current career is primarily as a performer on piano and synthesizer, with many artists, across the USA and Europe.
+His performs on piano and synthesizer, with many artists, across the USA and Europe.
 His 2018 album Beauty & Mystery featured Terri Lyne Carrington, John Patitucci and Tia Fuller.
 He has appeared with them in concert, and has also played with Dave Liebman, Jerry Bergonzi, Bela Fleck, Don Byron, Dave King, two pianos with Vijay Iyer, two pianos with Ethan Iverson, and many others.
 He has appeared on about 30 albums (as of August 2019) as a sideperson, co-leader, or as a leader.
 Among the latter are Second Voyage with Dan Faulk and Dave Liebman (2002) and Italian Encounter with Furio DiCastri "live" for the Siena Jazz Festival (2007), on the Altrisuoni label, and Trio/Solo with Joris Teepe and Rudy Royston (Unseen Rain label, 2017) and among those as co-leader, Surreality with Dave Liebman and Marc Ribot (Enja), Transformation (keyboard duets with Marc Rossi/Altrisuoni label) and Just Four (as a member of the India/Jazz group Dharma Jazz with Badal Roy and Freddie Bryant).
 His album Solo Piano was released in March 2019 on the label Next To Silence.

 Porter is also a composer, writing many short pieces for small groups as well as several big band pieces, and longer pieces such as "Movements" for string quartet and piano trio (premiered by his friend pianist Don Friedman), a concerto for jazz saxophone and orchestra (premiered by Dave Liebman), and a concerto for classical soprano saxophone and wind ensemble (premiered by Paul Cohen), among others.
 He remains active in teaching, as a guest teacher at colleges across the USA and Europe, and as a private teacher in person and by Skype.